Top of the Rock view

 • Save on combined admission to the Top of the Rock and other popular New York City attractions with a Go New York Explorer Pass.

-• Bring a back-up battery for your camera or mobile device--you'll be taking lots of pictures.
+• Bring a backup battery for your camera or mobile device because you'll be taking lots of pictures!

 • Head to 30 Rockefeller Plaza in the morning for the most choices for timed tickets.

-• Look up the time of sunset for the day and get your timed ticket for about one hour before sunset, also known as "the golden hour" for photography.
+• Look up when the sunset time is and get your timed ticket for about one hour before, also known as "the golden hour" for photography.
 Plus, you'll get daytime and evening views of the city when the buildings light up.

-• Download the Top of the Rock app for a skyline guide that identifies what buildings you're looking at, audio tours you can listen to, and more.
-Insider tip: download the audio tour over WiFi before your trip to save data.
+• Download the Top of the Rock app before you arrive for a skyline guide that identifies what buildings you're looking at, audio tours you can listen to, and more.

 • Plan to stay a while.
 There is no time limit on the observation decks so make the most of it and plan to stay a while.

-• Don't let an inclement weather forecast scare you away - the view is pretty breathtaking in all weather, plus a stormy sky can add to the dramatic views (plus crowds tend to be smaller, too!).
+• Don't let the weather forecast scare you away - the view is pretty breathtaking in all weather, plus a stormy sky can add to the dramatic views (plus crowds tend to be smaller, too!)

-Image of Advertisement, Poster, Text, Baby, Person, Ring, Paper, The Top of the Rock is open seven days a week from 8:00am - 12:30am.
+The Top of the Rock is open seven days a week from 8:00am - 12:30am.
 The last elevator up is at 11:40pm.
 To avoid the largest crowds, save your Top of the Rock trip for a weekday.
 Head to 30 Rockefeller Plaza early in the day and get a timed ticket.
 The best views are arguably right before sunset to get both daytime and twilight views.
-Worried about the weather?
-The views are pretty spectacular no matter the weather, but be sure to double check the observation deck hasn't closed due to inclement weather if it looks iffy.

-What to bring to the Top of the Rock?
+What should I bring to the Top of the Rock?

-• A camera is a must!
+• camera is a must!
 Bring backup batteries if you have them.

-• Dress for the weather as the observation decks are outdoors and keep in mind that it's windier at the top: sunscreen, rain jacket, sweater, sunglasses, etc.
+• Dress for the weather and bring layers as the observation decks are outdoors and it's windier at the top.
+You might need sunscreen, a rain jacket, a sweater or sunglasses.

 • Quarters if you want to use the coin-operated binoculars.

-• A selfie stick for memorable photos of yourself with the Empire State Building in the background.
+• selfie stick for memorable photos of yourself with the Empire State Building in the background.

-What to do at the Top of the Rock?
+What else should I see at the Top of the Rock?

-Take your time going through the exhibits on the way up to the observations decks to get the background history and learn about this iconic New York City landmark building.
+Take your time going through the exhibits on the way up to the observation decks to get the background history and learn about this New York City icon.

-Image of Chandelier, Lamp, Person, Be sure to look up when you're in the lobby for a view of "Joie - Crystal Water Fall", a 35-foot delicate chandelier made of 600 free hanging strands of perfectly cut Swarovski crystals.
+Be sure to look up when you're in the Grand Atrium lobby for a view of "Joie - Crystal Water Fall", a 35ft delicate chandelier made from 600 free-hanging strands of perfectly cut Swarovski crystals.
 Designed by Michael Hammers, the chandelier is an inverted replica of the shape of 30 Rockefeller Plaza.

 Mezzanine Level Exhibit

-The Sky Shuttle Elevator Ride and Light Show
+The Sky Shuttle Elevator Ride, Light Show & Radiance Wall

-Among the world's fastest elevators, the Sky Shuttle travels 700 feet in less than a minute.
-While inside, keep your eyes to the sky for an entertaining light show (a kid favorite!).
+Among the world's fastest elevators, the Sky Shuttle travels 700ft in less than a minute.
+While inside, keep your eyes to the sky for an entertaining light show (kids will love this!).

-Image of Chandelier, Lamp, Lighting, Crystal, The second Swarovski crystal installation at the Top of the Rock is the Radiance Wall, a large, colorful crystal geode wall located on the 67th observation floor.
+Keep your eyes out for the second Swarovski crystal installation at the Top of the Rock, the Radiance Wall.
+It's a large, colorful crystal geode wall located on the 67th floor.

 • The Empire State Building